pointfreeco/swift-navigation/README.md

   piece of data, handing it to a SwiftUI view, and letting SwiftUI handle the rest.

-Navigation that is "state-driven" is the more powerful form of navigation, albeit slightly more complicated, but unfortunately SwiftUI does not ship with all the tools necessary to model our domains as concisely as possible and use these navigation APIs.
+Navigation that is "state-driven" is the more powerful form of navigation, albeit slightly more complicated.
 Unfortunately, SwiftUI does not ship with all of the tools necessary to model our domains with enums and make use of navigation APIs.
 This library bridges that gap by providing APIs that allow you to model your navigation destinations as an enum, and then drive navigation by a binding to that enum.